whenafirestartstoburn/docker-nginx-pagespeed/README.md

-# Nginx Docker Image with PageSpeed and GEO IP
+# Docker Nginx + PageSpeed + GEO IP

 This docker image based on Debian Stretch linux distribution.
-Project goals is a easy to build/compile docker image of latest Nginx web server with Google PageSpeed and Geo IP modules.
+Project goal is an easy to build docker image of latest Nginx web server with Google PageSpeed and Geo IP modules.

 ## PageSpeed
 The [PageSpeed](https://developers.google.com/speed/pagespeed/) tools analyze and optimize your site following web best practices.
 If turned ON it exposes a PageSpeed admin status page at: